Thinkwise/docs/docs/platform_overview.md

 ![](assets/overview/process_flow.jpg)
 *Example of a process flow*

-Scheduling of process flows allows applications autonomically operate on the background without requiring any user interaction.
+Scheduling of process flows allows applications to autonomically operate on the background without requiring any user interaction.

 #### Help